shrilaxmihegde/stock-analysis/README.md

  One huge upside to refactoring code is making the code to run faster.This can be very easy to work with large datasets.
 In this case, we did not have an exceptional amount of data.
 But if we are working with a large datasets, then  making sure the program run as quick as possible would be extremely important.
-The disavantage is, we should understand the dependency of the modules / code very well and be very  careful while making cahnges.
+The disadvantage is, we should understand the dependency of the modules / code very well and be very  careful while making cahnges to preserve the functionality of the code.

 2. How do these pros and cons apply to refactoring the original VBA script?